-4.1.4 Using ASUS EZ Flash to update the BIOS
+4.1.4 Using ASUS EZ Flash 2 to update the BIOS

-The ASUS EZ Flash feature allows you to easily update the BIOS without having to go through the long process of booting from a diskette and using a DOS-based utility.
-The EZ Flash is built-in to the BIOS firmware so it is accessible by simply pressing <Alt + F2> during the Power-On Self Tests (POST).
+The ASUS EZ Flash 2 feature allows you to update the BIOS without having to go through the long process of booting from a floppy disk and using a DOS-based utility.
+The EZ Flash 2 utility is built-in the BIOS chip so it is accessible by pressing <Alt> + <F2> during the Power-On Self-Test (POST).

-To update the BIOS using ASUS EZ Flash:
+To update the BIOS using ASUS EZ Flash 2:

-- Visit the ASUS website (www.asus.com) to download the latest BIOS file for your motherboard and rename the downloaded file as M2V.ROM.
-Save the BIOS file to a floppy disk. - 2.
-Reboot the system. - To launch EZ Flash, press <Alt+F2> during POST to display the following.
+- 1. Visit the ASUS website (www.asus.com) to download the latest BIOS file for the motherboard. - 2.
+Save the BIOS file to a floppy disk or a USB flash disk, then restart the system. - 3.
+You can launch the EZ Flash 2 by two methods. - (1) Insert the floppy disk / USB flash disk that contains the BIOS file to the floppy disk drive or the USB port.

+Press <Alt> + <F2> during POST to display the following.